themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-There's one minor issue here.
-To add a value in between two nodes we need to modify `next` pointer of the previous value, however we only have access to the next value which we are going to insert before which is not enough.
-However the fix is quite easy actually, since we are already iterating those nodes, we can hold pointer to the `next` property of the previous node during the iteration.
-Doing so will allow us to modify previous node's sibling node.
-With that in mind, our final implementation becomes like so:
+thewe's one minow issue hewe.
+OwO to a-add a vawue in between t-two nyodes w-we nyeed to modify `next` pointew of the pwevious vawue, σωσ howevew w-we onwy have a-access to the n-nyext vawue which w-we awe going t-to insewt befowe w-which is nyot e-enough. >_< howevew t-the fix is quite easy actuawwy, since we awe awweady itewating those nyodes, :3 we c-can howd pointew to the `next` pwopewty of the pwevious nyode duwing t-the itewation. ( ͡o ω ͡o ) d-doing so wiww a-awwow us to modify p-pwevious nyode's s-sibwing nyode. w-with that i-in mind, UwU ouw finaw i-impwementation becomes wike so:

 ```go
 // Push adds a new value to the queue